gilesp1729/LoftyCAD/README.md

 # LoftyCAD
 Simple CAD for 3D printers for Windows.
 It came out of dissatisfactions with SketchUp, and with free 3D CAD programs in general.

-# LoftyCAD goals
+# LoftyCAD philosophy and goals
 # General
 LoftyCAD is a hierarchical CSG 3D-modelling program.
 It is open-source, actively maintained, and free to all.
 Simple to use like Sketchup, but with some improvements:
 In particular, it will:
-- Retain the identity of 3D shapes, do not merge irreversibly with others
+- Retain the identity of 3D shapes, and not merge irreversibly with others
 - Produce a single triangle mesh from merged objects, using CSG operations (union, intersection, difference)
 - Not produce non-manifold triangle meshes requiring repairs (OK, some apps complain, but I've never seen one fail to slice)
 - Write STL and other triangle mesh files directly
+- Allow you to control your data locally (not subscription or web-based)

 # Interface
-- Sketch-up-like (draw a 2D face followed by extrusion)
+- Sketch-up-like (draw a 2D-2.5D face followed by extrusion)
+- Volume-face-edge-point hierarchy with controlled locking
-- Allows rects, polygons, circles, arcs, beziers and the extruded right prisms from them
+- Allows rect edges, polygons, circles, arcs, Beziers and the extruded right prisms from them
+- Allows curved surfaces (cylinders, barrel arcs, and Bezier surfaces
+- Allows extrusion of curved surfaces, either parallel or along local normals
 - Allows extrusion of text and fonts
-- Volume-face-edge-point hierarchy with controlled locking
+- Copy and paste objects
+- Reflect and rotate objects
 - Group objects and transform (scale and rotate)
 - Show dimensions when selected and when drawing/moving/scaling
 - Allow dimensions to snap points and also sensible other places (perp to lines, etc)